-"Every person has a pattern language in his mind.
+Every person has a pattern language in his mind.
 Your pattern language is the sum total of your knowledge of how to build.
 The pattern language in your mind is slightly different from the language in the next person's mind; no two are exactly alike; yet many patterns, and fragments of pattern languages, are also shared.

 When a person is faced with an act of design, what he does is governed entirely by the pattern language which he has in his mind at that moment.
 Of course, the pattern languages in each mind are evolving all the time, as each person's experience grows.
 But at the particular moment he has to make a design, he relies entirely on the pattern language he happens to have accumulated up until that moment.
-His act of design, whether humble, or gigantically complex, is governed entirely by the patterns he has in his mind at that moment, and his ability to combine these patterns to form a new design." (p.
+His act of design, whether humble, or gigantically complex, is governed entirely by the patterns he has in his mind at that moment, and his ability to combine these patterns to form a new design.
+(Alexander, 1979, p.
 202f)

 One of Alexander's favorite examples is the Swiss farmhouses and barns.
 How is it possible that generations of farmers, who surely had little knowledge of architecture, were able to build all those beautiful farmhouses and barns which are so characteristic of Swiss villages and which at the same time show individuality and uniformity?
 It is possible because in the traditional Alpine culture, the required pattern language was commonplace.
 Each farmer knew how to apply it to build a house or a barn that would look similar to all the others, yet would be uniquely adapted to the place where it was built and to the family that would live there.
-Furthermore, since all farmers of a community had a similar (although slightly different) pattern language in their minds, the use of the pattern language generated that characteristic "balance of uniformity and variety which brings a place to life." (p.
-191)
+Furthermore, since all farmers of a community had a similar (although slightly different) pattern language in their minds, the use of the pattern language generated that characteristic "balance of uniformity and variety which brings a place to life" (Alexander, 1979, p.
+191).
+Alexander suggests that the following list of specific patterns describes a typical Swiss farmhouse in the Alpine region of Berne (the individual patterns can be found explained elsewhere; see Alexander, Ishikawa, & Silverstein, 1977):

-"Outline of a pattern language for a farmhouse in the Bernese Oberland: NORTH SOUTH AXIS WEST FACING ENTRANCE DOWN THE SLOPE TWO FLOORS HAY LOFT AT THE BACK BEDROOMS IN FRONT GARDEN TO THE SOUTH PITCHED ROOF HALF-HIPPED END BALCONY TOWARD THE GARDEN CARVED ORNAMENTS" (0.
+NORTH SOUTH AXIS

+WEST FACING ENTRANCE DOWN THE SLOPE

+TWO FLOORS

+HAY LOFT AT THE BACK

+BEDROOMS IN FRONT

+GARDEN TO THE SOUTH

+PITCHED ROOF

+HALF-HIPPED END

+BALCONY TOWARD THE GARDEN

+CARVED ORNAMENTS

+(Alexander, 1979, p.
 187)